spacetelescope/romancal/docs/roman/gain_scale/description.rst

 The `gain_scale` step is applied at the end of the
 TBD
 #:ref:`calwebb_detector1 <calwebb_detector1>`
-pipeline, after the :ref:`ramp_fit <ramp_fitting_step>` step has been applied.
+pipeline, after the ramp_fit <ramp_fitting_step> step has been applied.
 It is applied to both the "rate" and "rateints" products from ramp_fit <ramp_fitting_step>, if both types of products were created.
 The science (SCI) and error (ERR) arrays are multiplied by the gain factor, and the Poisson